 Be aware, there is usually an excess/deductible or copay that may apply per insured person, per event.

-Not all plans are the same, so please read the full terms and conditions carefully for full details: http://www.worldnomads.com/travel-insurance/prices-and-benefits.aspx about 4 years ago
+Not all plans are the same, so please read the full terms and conditions carefully for full details: http://www.worldnomads.com/travel-insurance/prices-and-benefits.aspx over 4 years ago